xmos/sw_usb_audio/doc/sw_audio.rst

 .. _usb_audio_sec_chang-audio-sample:

-When the host changes sample frequency, a new frequency is sent to the audio driver core by
+When the host changes sample frequency, a new frequency is sent to the audio driver core by Endpoint 0 (via the buffering cores and mixer).
-Endpoint 0.

 First, a change of sample frequency is reported by sending the new frequency over an XC channel.
-The audio core detects this using the ``select`` function on a channel (a ``default`` case such that processing can continue if no signal is present on the channel).
+The audio core detects this by checking for the presence of a control token on the channel channel

 Upon receiving the change of sample frequency request, the audio core stops the I2S interface and calls the CODEC/port configuration functions.

 Once this is complete, the I2S interface is restarted at the new frequency.